thoughtbot/goal-oriented-git/src/2-1-read-the-history.md

 ## Summary

 * Use `git log` to see a list of commits.
+* Use `git log --oneline` to see just the first line of the commit messages.
 * Use `git show <identifier>` to see the contents of a specific commit.